-Through our three-annual meetings, communications and outreach, as well as specific projects and programs, C-AGG works to build a strong institutional foundation of knowledge, practices, skill sets, tools and expertise that enables progress and capacity building ahead of and within traditional drivers and policies, including cap-and-trade programs, regulations, and voluntary and compliance carbon and environmental service markets.
+Through our two-annual meetings, communications and outreach, as well as specific projects and programs, C-AGG works to build a strong institutional foundation of knowledge, practices, skill sets, tools and expertise that enables progress and capacity building ahead of and within traditional drivers and policies, including cap-and-trade programs, regulations, and voluntary and compliance carbon and environmental service markets.
 This foundational expertise and capacity-building is a proven asset as additional critical drivers and policies regarding agricultural sector and land-based GHG mitigation are appearing in the international and North American landscapes, leading to the recognition of C-AGG as a valuable forum that provides expertise and a growing community where collaboration develops solutions.

 Nationally, C-AGG has a rich and long-standing public/private partnership with the US Department of Agriculture (USDA), including with USDA’s Natural Resource Conservation Service (NRCS) Conservation Innovation Grants (CIG) program.
 C-AGG acts as a coordinator and a convener for the three 2015 cohorts of USDA CIGs, including the GHG CIGs, the Innovation Conservation Finance Network of CIGS, and the Environmental Market CIGs.